Chapter 24 Clash

-“No wait, don’t go.”
-Lauren admonished, “It’s too quiet out here, Stay and lets” talk.”
+As she turned to head back down the steps Lauren called out… “No wait, don’t go.”
+Lshe admonished, “It’s too quiet out here, Stay and lets” talk.”

 Precious was taken aback.
 Rarely did guests want to talk to any of the staff on a social level.
 She could understand this, because socializing away from the others, hinted at an acceptance of a deeper level of intimacy.